GMOD/bam-js/README.md

 * opts.pairAcrossChr - control the viewAsPairs option behavior to pair across chromosomes. default: false
 * opts.maxInsertSize - control the viewAsPairs option behavior to limit distance within a chromosome to fetch. default: 200kb

+### indexCov(refName, start, end)

+* refName - a string for the chrom to fetch from
+* start - a 0 based half open start coordinate (optional, will fetch whole chromosome without)
+* end - a 0 based half open end coordinate (optional, will fetch whole chromosome without even if start is specified)

+Returns features of the form {start, end, score} containing estimated feature density across 16kb windows in the genome

 ### Returned features